wirehead/blender-shader-lib/README.md

 There are a few kinds of glass to know about.

 First, there's soda lime glass.
 For the present purposes, I'm calling them "crown" glass.
+The majority of the glass you experience in the real world is some formulation of soda lime glass -- windows, drinking glasses, etc.

 Second, there's leaded glass.
 This is often called "Crystal".
+It's one of the cheapest fake-gemstones you can find.
+It's got a very different refractive index, which makes it sparkle.

+And there's borosilicate or "Pyrex" that is much harder to work with, but very sturdy.
+Note that most of the things you go into the store and buy that are branded as "Pyrex" are not actually borosilicate anymore.
+Lab glassware is often Pyrex.

 Finally, there's fused silica or fused quartz, which is absurdly annoying to work with and mostly seen in labs and spacecraft windows.
-And there's borosilicate or "Pyrex" that is still fairly hard to work with, but more common.

-Cycles can't do real dispersion (meaning, that rainbow effect you get out of properly cut crystal) so there's fake dispersion provided.
+Cycles can't do real dispersion (meaning, that rainbow effect you get out of properly cut crystal) so there's fake dispersion provided for a few materials.
 There is also a reduced complexity crown glass for use with windows.

 ### Plastics

 You can look at a piece of plastic and tease out some of the properties.

 I have PET (#1) and Polystyrine (#6) plastics, both of which you should see the number of in the recycling symbol.
+The majority of plastic drink bottles are PET.

 Acrylic is the most common non-glass window material, with Polycarbonate the second most popular one.

 ### Gems

-There's Ruby and White Sapphire here.
+There's Ruby and White Sapphire and Diamond, with some fake dispersion available.

 ### Liquids

 Since the TSA counts ice as a "liquid", I'll file it under this category.
 There's also water and whisky.

+### Fully fake glass

+Sometimes you want a material that looks kinda like glass, but not really.

+That's where the Fully Fake Glass material comes in.
+It's not using Principled, it's instead using a node group.
+The whole point is to have a fresnel reflection that looks more-or-less like real glass, but not actually refract.

+## Cycles Principled Plastics

+- Powdercoated metal - If you look at any sort of powdercoated metal, regardless of the material underneath, you are going to end up seeing the same top material.
+- Gray pebbled powdercoat - This is the more pebbly sort of powdercoat.
+I made it for a stage lighting instrument, because that's where I see it the most.
+- White Melamine - This is the sort of thing that white IKEA furniture is covered with.
+Change the white to something else and you've got every sort of cheap melamine countertop in the world.

+There's probably more plastics to be made, but also understand that in 3D, plastic is the default mode and the default criticism.  :D

+## Cycles Principled Construction Materials

+### Wall paint

+Wall paint is usually a little bit bumpy and the way the paint dries creates a bit of an impression of a clearcoat, even if there isn't one.
+I've provided a white one and a gray one.
+You probably want to adjust the particular texture and roughness depending on what sort of wall you want.

+### Other materials

+ - Stucco - This is all about the bump map.
+ - Soundproofing hard material - This is a rumply cellular sort of material, for the hard sort of soundproofing baffles
+ - Marble - You can get whatever color you want by tweaking the color ramps.

+## Cycles Principled Fabric

+There's a lot of fabrics here.
+Most of them are going to require you to have UV mapping set up properly.

+All of these will require some tweaking.
+You'll want to change the scale, the colors, etc.

+### Nylons

+All of these materials are designed such that they look good with a fully three-dimensional solid mesh with a little bit of thickness, say the solidify modifier set very thin.

+I included "Sheer Nylon Fake" as part of my experimentation into sheer fabrics.
+It renders faster, but it doesn't quite look the same.

+The rest of the materials, in a variety of colors, are as if Cycles was rendering tiny threads.
+I think it looks more realistic, especially up close.
+Sampling means that they tend to look like the usual sheer fabrics from afar, but resolve into textures up close.

+At a wider mesh, there's also black fishnets.

+### Cottons

+I've got oxford cotton, checkered cotton, t-shirt material with a bit of a streakyness, striped cotton, and there's probably a bunch to be had by cloning an existing material and tinkering with it.

+### Leathers

+I supplied new black leather and worn black leather.
+Worn black leather has less glossy bits and some fake-wear on it.

+### Wool

+Most wool has some patterning to it, so I've got two different shades.
+There's probably more to be had with more intricate striped patterns.

+### Other fabrics

+- B&W Felt
+- Carbon fiber
+- Two tone satin
+- Silk
+- Satin
+- Crushed Velvet

 ## CC0: Share and enjoy